 Grandparents, or their descendants (aunts/uncles, cousins)

-Descendants of great grandparents
+Descendants of great-grandparents

-For someone to receive the estate, there must not be anyone left in the category above them.
-If an inheritor is dead, then their share typically passes to their children by a per stirpes designation.
+For someone to receive an inheritance, there must not be anyone left in the category above them.
+If an inheritor is dead, then their share typically passes to their children per stirpes.